 Filing for divorce can improve your life in many ways.
 However, you might feel worried about how you will afford the divorce.
 Between court fees, the time you will have to take off from work, and lawyer fees, the divorce expenses can add up.
 Here, I will discuss some common divorce fees and how to keep the costs down.

-It is no secret that many couples pay tens of thousands of dollars during the divorce process.
+It is no secret that many couples pay thousands of dollars during the divorce process.
 However, it is important to understand that not every divorce is the same, and there are ways that you can lower the cost of your divorce.
 In most divorce cases, each spouse will pay their legal and court costs.
 In some cases, a judge can order one spouse to pay for both partners legal and court fees.
 This might happen in a case where one spouse is a stay at home parent and the other spouse supports the family financially.
 The spouse that has a distinct financial advantage might have to pay some or all of the court costs for both spouses.
 If you believe that your spouse should pay for your legal and court fees, discuss this option with them, or with your judge.

 Additional fees will depend on your personal case.
 If you and your spouse have a custody battle, it can get extremely expensive.
 Marital assets and debt are other fees that you will have to deal with.
 In some cases these costs will be relatively low, however, in others, they might be considerably high.